Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

 \textit{Effects of quarantine on SIR epidemic model.} In the SIR model, a recovered node is no more susceptible but enters at the recovery rate $\mu$ into the immune state $R$ where it cannot be infected: $I \xrightarrow[]{\mu} R$.
 We consider the SIR model on our activity-driven model: each node is described by six parameters $(a_S,a_I,a_R,b_S,b_I,b_R)$ extracted from the joint distribution $\rho_{SIR}(a_S,a_I,a_R,b_S,b_I,b_R)$.
 Hereafter, we consider the case in which all recovered nodes behave as if they were susceptible $a_R=a_S$ and $b_R=b_S$: $\rho_{SIR}(a_S,a_I,a_R,b_S,b_I,b_R)=\rho(a_S,a_I,b_S,b_I) \delta(b_R-b_S) \delta(a_R-a_S)$, with $\rho(a_S,a_I,b_S,b_I)$ equal to the previous distribution for quarantine.

 Due to the mean-field nature of the model, the epidemic threshold is the same of the SIS model independently of $a_R$ and $b_R$ and it is equal for active and inactive quarantine (Eq. \ref{eq:soglia}).
 On the contrary, the dynamics in the active phase is known to be different.
 In particular, the SIR model lacks an endemic steady state, since the dynamics always halts reaching a state in which no infected nodes are present.
-The final fraction of recovered nodes $R_\infty$ is used as an order parameter, however the stationary condition on the dynamical equation does not provide a solution for $R_\infty$ and numerical simulation are necessary to obtain insight on the dynamics.
+The final fraction of recovered nodes $R_\infty$ is used as an order parameter.
+However the stationary condition on the dynamical equation does not provide a solution for $R_\infty$ and numerical simulation are necessary to obtain insight on the dynamics.

-In this perspective, we implement the SIR model with a Gillespie-like algorithm \cite{gillespie1976general,mancastroppa2019}, in a system of $N$ nodes and we average over a number of realizations of the dynamical evolution and of the disorder, so that the error on $R_{\infty}$ is lower than 1\%.
-The initial conditions are imposed, by infecting the node with the highest activity $a_I$ \cite{boguna2013}, immediately implementing the quarantine measures.
+We implement the SIR model with a continuous time Gillespie-like algorithm \cite{gillespie1976general,supplemental}, in a system of $N$ nodes and we average over a number of realizations of the dynamical evolution and of the disorder, so that the error on $R_{\infty}$ is lower than 1\%.
+The initial conditions are imposed infecting the node with the highest activity $a_I$ \cite{boguna2013}, immediately implementing the quarantine measures.